Getting Tested for HIV

 - Why do some sources advise waiting longer than 6 weeks for HIV testing?

 Testing is the only way to know your status when it comes to HIV.
 Unlike other infections, most people don’t have symptoms.
 While testing may sound and feel scary – so does not knowing!
 These days, it’s pretty simple to get an HIV test at your doctor’s office or at a specialized HIV counseling and testing location.
 If you don’t know where to go for a test you can find updated testing sites here at www.hivtest.org.
-If you live in Massachusetts and have questions, you can also call the AIDS Action hotline at 1-800-235-2331.

 There are a couple of different types of tests being used to help people determine their HIV status.
 When people say "HIV test," they are usually referring to a standard antibody test.
 However, there are several other screening tests used to detect HIV antibodies that you may want to know about: